ramontristani/FileUploader/README.md

 HTML5 compatible browsers capable of receiving input from the file system are supported by this demo.

-Rolodex Manager is a contact list manager built as a single page application.
-The application runs on a Node.js/Express server with a MongoDB backend.
-The front-end is built with html templates and modularized javascript code.
 The application is built with the following libraries:
  * [Backbone.js](http://backbonejs.org/)
  * [Underscore.js (Backbone.js dependency)](http://underscorejs.org/)
  * [jquery](http://jquery.com/)